hbbio/ruild/README.md

 - `--config_file` prints the location of the `build.defaults` file and exits.
 If the file does not exist yet, it is created (bootstrapped) in the appropriate OS-specific location.
+- `--dump_defaults` prints the built-in defaults for your platform and exits.

 ## example